Seeking Physics in Diffusion Noise: Related Work

-Inference-time scaling improves generative quality without updating model weights by exploring multiple sampling trajectories at test time and selecting the most promising ones.
-In the video domain, DLBS~\cite{oshima2025dlbs} applies beam search with lookahead rollouts to obtain intermediate reward estimates, while EvoSearch~\cite{he2025evosearch} performs evolutionary search across diffusion- and flow-based generators.
-A central challenge is \emph{intermediate scoring}: effective search requires a verifier whose early-time scores reliably predict final sample quality.
-In practice, however, reward models often correlate poorly with final quality during early denoising.
-Baraldi~\etal~\cite{baraldi2025verifier} term this issue \emph{verifier temporal coherence} and show that successive halving can underperform simple Best-of-$N$ when early scores are unreliable.
-This limitation is particularly acute for physical plausibility.
-Existing physics evaluators, such as PhyGenBench~\cite{meng2025phygenbench} and VideoScore~\cite{he2024videoscore}, are most reliable on fully decoded videos and often require costly lookahead rollouts, limiting their usefulness as intermediate rewards for early trajectory pruning.
-In contrast, we ask whether physically relevant cues are already present in frozen diffusion representations, enabling plausibility estimation directly from intermediate noisy features and thereby supporting reliable early trajectory pruning.
+\textbf{Inference-Time Scaling.} Test-time search improves quality without touching weights.
+In video, Video-T1~\cite{liu2025videot1} expands denoising trajectories in a tree, DLBS~\cite{oshima2025dlbs} runs beam search with lookahead rollouts, and EvoSearch~\cite{he2025evosearch} applies evolutionary search across diffusion and flow generators.
+The bottleneck is that reward models correlate poorly with final quality during early denoising---\emph{verifier temporal coherence} in the terminology of \citet{baraldi2025verifier}---and this is especially acute for physics: evaluators such as PhyGenBench~\cite{meng2025phygenbench} and VideoScore~\cite{he2024videoscore} are reliable only on decoded videos or require costly rollouts, limiting their use as intermediate rewards.